Taxation of Cryptocurrency & Digital Assets

-HMRC Guidance on the issue for individuals acts as a reminder that whist the cryptocurrencies are not currency in the normal sense they are assets with a value and therefore subject to tax dependant upon how and for what values they are acquired and disposed of.
+HMRC Guidance on the issue for individuals acts as a reminder that whilst cryptocurrencies are not a currency in the normal sense, they are assets with a value and are therefore subject to tax depending upon how and for what values they are acquired and disposed of.

 Mining of cryptocurrencies by individuals (not amounting to a trade) will also be subject to Income Tax and needs to be disclosed via Self Assessment.
-However, airdrops (gifted/promotional units/tokens) will not, in certain circumstances, be
+However, airdrops (gifted/promotional units/tokens) will not, in certain circumstances, be subject to Income Tax.

-It is important to note that Self Assessment returns require reporting to be in pounds sterling therefore cryptocurrencies need to be valued and reported accordingly.
-HMRC recommend keeping a record of your conversion methodology and applying a
+It is important to note that self-assessment returns require reporting to be in pounds sterling, therefore cryptocurrencies need to be valued and reported accordingly.
+HMRC recommends keeping a record of your conversion methodology and applying a consistent approach.

 We also recommend that you do not overlook digital assets when considering your Will instructions and we can assist you in leaving clear instructions for the executors of your estate.

-If you require any assistance with Tax or Estate Planning please contact the Wills, Trusts & Probate Department on 01202 525333.
+If you require any assistance with Tax or Estate Planning, please get in touch with our specialist Wills, Trusts & Probate Department on 01202 525333.